Pets, Livestock, and HABs

 How can livestock or other large animals be exposed to HABs?

 Livestock can be poisoned by ingestion of algal material either in the water or as dried mats on the shore, or from drinking water where algal decay has released considerable toxins into the water.
-Sheep are more likely to be affected than cattle as they tend to drink from the edges while cattle often wade into the waterbody.
+Sheep are more likely to be affected than cattle because they tend to drink from the edges while cattle often wade into the waterbody.
 Ingestion of blue-green algae supplements can be a potential source of cyanotoxins.

 How can I keep my livestock and other large animals safe from HABs?